 Increase your speed OR your efficiency

-Engines come from the manufacturer tuned for a very specific fuel compression ratio to work at peak performance, but auto makers can choose whether they want their engines to be tuned for high performance or high efficiency.
-Nissan’s 370z, for instance is tuned for power and speed, and the manual explains that while lower octane levels can be used in a pinch, you should avoid pushing the vehicle to the limits on low octane fuel or else suffer the consequences:
+Engines come from the manufacturer tuned for a very specific fuel compression ratio to work at peak performance, but automakers can choose whether they want their engines to be tuned for high performance or high efficiency.
+Nissan’s 370z, for instance, is tuned for power and speed, and the manual explains that while lower octane levels can be used in a pinch, you should avoid pushing the vehicle to the limits on low octane fuel or else suffer the consequences:

 Such high compression ratios—and the premium fuels that go with them—could be turned to efficiency, rather than speed.
-William Green, a chemist at the Massachusetts Institute of Technology says that if high compression engines were put into the engines of lighter cars like his Honda Civic, their efficiency would increase and carbon footprint would decrease.
+William Green, a chemist at the Massachusetts Institute of Technology says that if high compression engines were put into the engines of lighter cars like his Honda Civic, their efficiency would increase and their carbon footprint would decrease.
 Other automotive fuels, such as ethanol, can also offer high octane ratings, allowing oil companies to use more volatile gasoline in such blends.

-While the future holds two paths for high compression engines, one pointing to increased performance and the other to greener pastures, the conclusion remains the same: only use an octane level that matches the compression rating of your engine, and always follow your owners manual to save you money and increase efficiency.
+While the future holds two paths for high compression engines, one pointing to increased performance and the other to greener pastures, the conclusion remains the same: only use an octane level that matches the compression rating of your engine, and always follow your owners’ manual to save you money and increase efficiency.